annepetersen/public/Beliefs.md

 - Health care should be available and easy-to-obtain and manage to everyone who needs it
 - Prisons should be about protecting the public, not about punishment
 - Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years
-- People, organizations, and governments will exchange privacy for connection when they trust each other
+- People, organizations, and governments will exchange privacy for connection when they trust each other: this can shift over time as trust fluctuates

 ## On Life
 - Frequently remembering we will die increases the quality of our life